inveniosoftware/docs-invenio-rdm/docs/deployment/index.md

 ## Supported Platforms

 !!! warning "Only compatible with OpenShift"
-    Please note that currently these Helm charts are only compatible with OpenShift.
+    Please note that currently this Helm chart is only compatible with OpenShift.

 - [OpenShift](openshift.md)
 - [Kubernetes](kubernetes.md)